13 Amazing Experiences in Yogyakarta Worth the Money

 That’s right, Goa Jomblang (Goa is the Indonesian word for cave) is a vertical 90-meter deep hole that the Javanese call a “luweng“.

-Jomblang Cave is an ancient plant conservation site as the vegetation that grows inside is quite unique.
+Jomblang Cave is an ancient plant conservation site because the vegetation growing inside is unique.

-Another unique thing is the beautiful ray of light that you can only watch between 11:00 and 12:00 due to the small area of the mouth of the cave.
+Another awesome thing is the beautiful ray of light that you can only watch between 11:00 and 12:00 due to the small area of the mouth of the cave.

-You will get rappeled down the 90 meters just before this small window and do what locals call “the muddly walk” for 20-30 minutes.
-Then when you turn around you will be able to watch the sunray from within the cave.
+You will get rappeled down the 90-meter hole just before this small window of time and do what locals call “the muddy walk” for 20-30 minutes.
+Then, when you turn around, you will be able to watch the sunray go straight inside the cave with you below.
+Simply marvelous.

 This experience carries a hefty cost of 500.000 IDR (32$).